Professional Environmental Scientist, AECOM

 A fulfilling career

-Now working as a graduate environmental scientist at AECOM, Dannie loves that her role is a mix of office tasks and fieldwork.
+Now working as a professional environmental scientist at AECOM, Dannie loves that her role is a mix of office tasks and fieldwork.

 “I love being able to work both outdoors and in the office.
 I really enjoyed doing fieldwork for my Bachelor of Science (Honours) dissertation at AUT, and this is no different at the workplace.
 I’m often working out in the field, conducting groundwater investigations and environmental soil sampling.
 I also spend time processing data and reporting.”